About

 The Competition Board’s “Intellectual DNA”: A Citation Network and Case Law Mapping Analysis

-Combining AI analysis of legal texts with citation network analysis to map how authority, precedent, and reasoning propagate through an agency’s case law over time.
+Maps how authority, precedent, and reasoning move through the agency’s case law over time.

-AI doesn’t just speed up what an economist could already do.
-It changes the questions that can be asked.
-Treating the regulatory record as a structured, queryable corpus opens up research that simply wasn’t feasible a decade ago — and the literature is only beginning to use these methods seriously.
+The interesting part isn’t the speed.
+Treating the regulatory record as a structured, queryable corpus changes which questions are worth asking — and the literature is only beginning to use these methods seriously.

 Explore the research